jonnnnyw/php-phantomjs/README.md

 }
 ```

-Define a new path to the PhantomJS executable
+Define a new path to the PhantomJS executable:

 ```php
 <?php